Elections in Haiti

 The Constitution of Haiti provides for the election of the President, Parliament, and members of local governing bodies.
-The 2015–16 Haitian parliamentary election was held.
-The February 2016 Haitian presidential election was held following annulment of the February 2016 Haitian presidential election.

-The Transitional Presidential Council has been exercising the powers of the presidency since the resignation of Ariel Henry.
-Its mandate to act concludes on 7 February 2026.
+The 2015–16 Haitian parliamentary election were held but faced accusations of irregularity.
+The 2016 indirect presidential election was held following annulment of the 2015 election.
+Jovenel Moïse was elected in a re-run of the election, but was assassinated in 2021.
+The Transitional Presidential Council has exercised the powers of the presidency since the resignation of Ariel Henry, who as prime minister had exercised executive duties following Moïse's death.
+The TPC's mandate is set to conclude on 7 February 2026.

 History

 2010–2011 elections

 The 2010 presidential election took place on 28 November 2010, with a run-off election taking place on 20 March 2011.

 No candidate received a majority of the vote cast in the first-round election.
 A second round was scheduled for 20 March 2011 with the two highest vote-getters, Mirlande Manigat and Jude Célestin.
 Protests claiming fraudulent voting resulted in the electoral commission removing Célestin from the race.
 This promoted Martelly from his original third-place finish in the first-round, to face Manigat in the run-off.